Showing posts with label Literature. Show all posts

 Quotes for the Year 2013 -:

-Great stories agree with our world view.
+Great stories agree with our worldview.
 The best stories don’t teach people anything new.
-Instead, the best stories agree with what the audience already believes and makes the members of the audience feel smart and secure when reminded how right they were in the first place. — Seth Godin (Author, Tribes: We Need You to Lead Us)
+Instead, the best stories agree with what the audience already believes and make the members of the audience feel smart and secure when reminded of how right they were in the first place. — Seth Godin (Author, Tribes: We Need You to Lead Us)

 You have to understand, my dears, that the shortest distance between truth and a human being is a story. — Anthony de Mello, from One Minute Wisdom